jrmeier/fast-trade/README.md

       {
          "name": "short", // indicator name
          "func": "ta.ema", // technical analysis function to be used "timeperiod": "21m", // number of ticks to process.
-Default is minutes, but "d" (days) and "h" (hours) are avaliable "df": "close" // which column of the dataframe to look at }
+Default is minutes, but "m" (minutes), "d" (days), and "h" (hours) are avaliable
+         "df": "close" // which column of the dataframe to look at }
 ```